 The function of contacts is to pass the current through the circuit breaker when they are closed.
 Generally, a circuit breaker has two electrical contacts: a static contact and a temporary contact.

 This usually extinguishes the arc in the event of a fault.
 When the contacts are disconnected, electricity can jump through the gap between the end parts of the contact.
 This causes an arc of electricity that can reach very high temperatures.
 A circuit breaker uses an arc suppression mechanism (arc extinguisher) to prevent the damage and arc from re-creating itself.

 Trip unit helps to detect abnormal current flow in the event of overcurrent and short circuit.
 It causes the operating mechanism to open the contacts.
 An open circuit will not conduct electricity because the air or other insulator has blocked the current flow in the loop.

 Working of Circuit Breaker

-Circuit breakers are basically made up of pairs of metal contacts, both stationary and moving, in addition to an operating coil.
-Under normal cases when the circuit is closed, these contacts are touching each other, allowing an electric current to flow.
+Circuit breakers are made up of pairs of stationary and moving metal contacts, in addition to an operating coil.
+Under normal cases, when the circuit is closed, these contacts touch each other, allowing an electric current to flow.